Welcome to Eng 1108--Fantasy and Myth! I

 am glad to be working with you in this introduction to college writing.

-this section of 1108, you'll be choosing among some of the most
+In this particular section of 1108, you'll be choosing from among some of the most

-outstanding recent fantasy books to read and then write about.
+outstanding recent fantasy books to read, and then writing about them.
 Check

 How does this website work?

-This website has about a dozen web pages.
+This website: It has about a dozen web pages.

-The main ones are above--just click on what you want.
+The main ones are above or on the left--just click on what you want.

-The left column always is exactly the same.
+The left column: It always is exactly the same

-It lists the main pages again, and it also has other especially
+It lists the main pages (just like the top bar does), and it also has other especially

 important pages and links.

-The right column is different on each page.
+The right column: It is different on each page.

 It has useful links and also helpful tips for taking the course.